OrdnanceSurvey/OS-Open-Roads-stylesheets/Geopackage stylesheets (pre April 2023)/QGIS stylesheets (QML)/README.md

 These are **QML** files for OS Open Roads data as supplied in **Geopackage** format for use in **QGIS**.

+*These stylesheets are designed to be used with the geopackage data downloaded from the OS DataHub **prior to April 2023***

 ## Quick start guide

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-Open-Roads-stylesheets/archive/master.zip) the contents of this repository